top of page

-Madame Kari boasts an accredited background that began in college, where she earned various acknowledgments both as a journalist and writer.
-She earned special recognition for her pieces on human rights which underscored Madame Kari’s talents and personified her ability to publish her beliefs.
-In her professional life, Madame Kari started her career as a pharmaceutical representative.
-And later, she was hired as a bilingual trainer to help pharmaceutical representatives function better throughout their role while presenting inside a cross-cultural, francophone audience.
+Madame Kari brings a rich and accredited background to her work.
+Her journey began in college, where she received multiple acknowledgments as both a journalist and a writer.
+She earned special recognition for her work on human rights—highlighting her talent and her ability to express her convictions through writing.
+Professionally, she began her career as a pharmaceutical representative and was later hired as a bilingual trainer, helping other pharmaceutical representatives effectively communicate with cross-cultural, francophone audiences.

 In 2008, Madame Kari moved to Pittsford, New York, with her husband and children.
-She began working as a French tutor to young children.
-Since then, Madame Kari has worked as a substitute French teacher at the Harley School.
-Finally, she developed a way to offer the community's children an effective and affordable program that opens a whole new world to them and their parents.
+She began tutoring young children in French and later worked as a substitute French teacher at the Harley School.
+Motivated by a desire to provide the community with a high-quality, accessible French program, she developed a unique curriculum that opens new horizons for children and their families.

-Madame Kari is very creative and imaginative, allowing her to be flexible in the personalized lesson plans she creates.
-She is passionate about the French language and the young children she teaches.
+Madame Kari is known for her creativity and imagination, which allow her to design flexible, personalized lesson plans.
+She is deeply passionate about both the French language and the young children she educates.

 "The United States and France consider their children so